 I'm not disagreeing.

-And but you it it's just one of those things you have to make sure that you you let your listeners know that obviously it's an option you can try but to say that would uh have helped or uh got Mr. Floyd into whatever situation is is kind of a false narrative, you know.
+But it's just one of those things you have to make sure that you let your listeners know that obviously it's an option.

 Let me give you another quick option.